 - Cook for 1-2 minutes on medium heat until bubbles form on the sides of the pan.

-- Mash the blueberries using a fork or potato masher and keep cooking for 2 minutes, stirring all the time to avoid the jam to burn.
+- Mash the blueberries using a fork or potato masher and keep cooking for 2 minutes, stirring all the time to prevent the jam from burning.
 It should slightly thicken but still be very runny.
 It will thicken in the oven, don't worry.

 - Pour the jam on top of the prepared crust then use the remaining dough to crumble all other the bar.

 - Bake the bar for 35 minutes or until crispy on top and golden.